 - 1. Teams must stay on the race course.
 If the team and the musher have left the race course, they must re-enter the course at the point they left it. - 2.
 When overtaking another team, the musher must call "TRAIL" if/when they want the overtaken musher to relinquish the trail. - a.
 The slower team must relinquish the trail immediately when "TRAIL" is called and assist the passing team if necessary.
-Sticks and other poling aids cannot be used within 100 feet (either behind or in front) of another team and must be stowed when a musher calls for trail. - b.
+Sticks and other poling aids cannot be used within 100 feet either behind or in front) of another team and must be stowed when a musher calls for trail. - b.
 When neither team is able to pull away from the other, the mushers shall agree mutually on the appropriate team to lead out. - 3.
-No-Man's-Land starts one (1) mile from the finish line and will be well marked.
+No-Right-Of-Way Zone starts one (1) mile from the finish line and will be marked.
 Mushers will no longer have the option to call trail nor will mushers be required to relinquish the trail. - 4.
 All race participants must abide by state and federal laws governing the transportation and use of firearms and the killing of game and non-game wildlife. - a.
-In the event a musher kills a game animal protecting their life or that of their dogs, the musher must field dress the animal and then report the incident to a race judge at the next checkpoint. - b.
+In the event a musher kills a game animal protecting their life or that of their dogs, the musher must field dress the animal, remove all possible remnants of the dead animal from the race trail and then report the incident to a race judge at the next checkpoint. - b.
 The UP200 will take responsibility for recovering the animal. - 5.
-Mushers setting up camp along the trail are required to ensure that the racecourse is clear of all dogs and gear.

-a.
-All fires must be built a safe distance from the trail.
+Mushers setting up camp along the trail are required to ensure that the racecourse is clear of all dogs and gear. - a.
+All fires must be built a safe distance from the trail. - 6.
+The race will continue under all but the most severe of weather conditions.